tdarby/meet-mgmt/README.md

     *   In the Google Cloud Console, go to "APIs & Services" > "Credentials".
     *   Click "Create Credentials" and choose "OAuth client ID".
     *   Select "Desktop app" as the application type.
+    *   Add `http://localhost:3000/oauth2callback` as an authorized redirect URI.
     *   Download the JSON file and save it as `credentials.json` in the root of this project.

 3.  **Install Dependencies**